katiestar99/ansible/docs/docsite/rst/dev_guide/platforms/aws_guidelines.rst

 - Re-read the AWS documentation, especially the list of `Actions, Resources and Condition Keys <https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_actions-resources-contextkeys.html>`_ for the various AWS services.
 - Look at the `cloudonaut <https://iam.cloudonaut.io>`_ documentation as a troubleshooting cross-reference.
 - Use a search engine.
-- Ask in the Ansible IRC channel #ansible-aws (on freenode IRC).
+- Ask in the Assible IRC channel #assible-aws (on freenode IRC).

 Unsupported Integration tests
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^